 - 453 Sherrill Center

 Amy Joy Lanou, Ph.D., is professor of health and wellness and the executive director of the North Carolina Center of Health and Wellness for the University of North Carolina Asheville.
-In addition, she serves as program director for the Master of Public Health Program in Asheville at UNC Health Sciences at Mountain Area Health Education Center (MAHEC).
+In addition, she supports the UNC Asheville - UNC Gillings Master of Public Health Program in Asheville.
 Dr. Lanou currently teaches infrequently, and instead spends much of her time leading teams in public health workforce development, in advancing evidence-based programs for health promotion, in evaluation and technical assistance, and supporting a culture of health on WNC campuses.
 Her research interests include nutrition and health promotion policy, nutrition for the prevention of chronic disease and health promotion, and strategies for supporting healthy eating patterns.

-Dr. Lanou publishes on the relationship between vegetarian diets and dairy products and health.
-In addition, she does collaborative research on engaged interdisciplinary ways of teaching and learning.
+Dr. Lanou publishes collaboratively on the relationship between vegetarian diets and dairy products and health, interdisciplinary teaching and learning, and the health impacts of social isolation among other public health focused topics.
 See list below for selected journal articles.
 She is the author of Building Bone Vitality (McGraw-Hill; June 2009) and Healthy Eating for Life for Children (John Wiley & Sons, Inc.; Feb.
 2002).
 Dr. Lanou also supports partner agencies' efforts to improve food systems and on efforts to help laypersons and health care professionals shift to whole food plant-based eating styles for promotion of long-term wellness.

 - Ph.D. in Human Nutrition from Cornell University